 To start with, familiarise yourself with the key facts below about Sherriff's own life experiences:

-- Robert Cedric Sheriff was born in 1896 to a middle class family
+- Robert Cedric Sherriff was born in 1896 to a middle-class family

 - He attended grammar school and college